 This is why it’s very important to compare the per 100g column and a perfect time to dust off your kitchen scales and see the amounts you’re really pouring and consuming.

 Under the nutritional panel, you will generally find a list of ingredients.
 Some of these you may have heard of and others will be very foreign.
 But what this is, is a list of the ingredients that are actually in the food you’re about to eat.

-Under food labeling laws, the foods must be listed in order of the quantities contained in the food.
+Under food labelling laws, the foods must be listed in order of the quantities contained in the food.
 The ingredient that has the highest inclusion is listed first, while the ingredient that has the lowest inclusion is listed last.

-The best way to use this is to see if the product you about to eat is really made up of what it appears to be.
-For example you may read a product to be ‘seeded mustard’ but after reading the ingredients you’ll quickly find out that while the first ingredient is mustard seeds, the second ingredient is sugar, which is why it tastes so good.
+The best way to use this is to see if the product you are about to eat is really made up of what it appears to be.
+For example, you may read a product to be ‘seeded mustard’ but after reading the ingredients you’ll quickly find out that while the first ingredient is mustard seeds, the second ingredient is sugar, which is why it tastes so good.

 Some ingredients you will find to be named something you are not familiar with, but primary may be the same thing.
-For example sugar has over 61 different names that you may see on a food label.
+For example, sugar has over 61 different names that you may see on a food label.
 Some of these include sucrose, fructose, rice malt syrup and barley malt just to name a few.

 These are some of the basic building blocks for understanding nutrition and what is actually in the food you consume.
 Having this understanding can help you to make better choices.

 But to obtain a further understanding of what the food you consume is doing for you, it’s a great idea to understand more about what your body needs as fuel based on your own factors such as gender, physical activity, age and more.